thinkinglabs/thinkinglabs.github.io/_posts/2021-05-07-shades-of-conways-law.md

 >
 > -— Eric Raymond, The New Hacker's Dictionary (3rd ed.) p.
 124., 1996

-Tom Cheatham's Amendment to Conway's Law.
+Adding *Tom Cheatham's Amendment to Conway's Law*.

 > If a group of N persons implements a COBOL compiler, there will be N−1 passes.
 Someone in the group has to be the manager.
 >